istio/istio.io/content/blog/2019/egress-traffic-control-in-istio-part-2/index.md

 [define policies](/blog/2018/egress-monitoring-access-control) based on said HTTP information.
 If the application performs TLS origination, you can
-[monitor SNI and the service account](/docs/tasks/traffic-management/egress/egress_sni_monitoring_and_policies/) of the source pod, and define policies based on them.
+[monitor SNI and the service account](/docs/tasks/traffic-management/egress/egress_sni_monitoring_and_policies/) of the source pod's TLS traffic, and define policies based on SNI and service accounts.

 The following diagram shows Istio's security architecture, augmented with L3 firewall (part of the [additional security mechanisms](/docs/tasks/traffic-management/egress/egress-gateway/#additional-security-considerations)